HageFX-78/FumoEngine/source/md/mainpage.md

 ## Conclusion {#conclusion}

 Thank you for attempting to use Fumo Engine!
 If you have any questions or issues do let me know on github or discord.
 Stay Funky.

+## Acknowledgements {#acknowledgement}

+External libraries used:
+- glad by OpenGL
+- glfw by OpenGL
+- texture_utils.h provided by Mr. Faris
+- angle_utils/vector provided by Mr. Faris
+- angle_utils/matrix provided by Mr. Faris
+- Doxygen for generating this document

+Images:
+- Fumo from Touhou Project
+- Every other art asset is self-made